Insectman Home

 April 19, 2009 (updated 4-24-2021)

-I was part of the "Textbook War" (TBW) that is referred to in The Case for a Creator.
-Actually, I think Mr. Strobel (the author of The Case for a Creator) and I sat and talked during a “recess” period at Fair Haven Christian School during the fall of the 1975 school year.
+I was part of the "Textbook War" (TBW) that is referred to in chapter one of The Case for a Creator.
+“Award-winning legal editor of The Chicago Tribune,” Lee Strobel and I sat and talked during a “recess” period at Fair Haven Christian School during the fall of the 1975 school year.
+He was an atheist who got saved in 1981.
+He wrote about The Great Textbook war in chapter one of his book A Case for the Creator.

 In 1974 an event occurred in West Virginia that has been arguably called the first shot in the Culture War.
 Fundamentalist Christians and their conservative allies, objecting to anti-Christian and anti-American textbooks shut down West Virginia’s largest school system (about 45,000 students) along with many major businesses and the bus system of the capital city (Charleston) and garnered intense national attention.
 The 35th anniversary of that event occurred in 2009 and it is time the true story is revealed.